mmbatha/Bootcamp_PHP/README.md

-# 42_Piscine_PHP
+# Poor_PHP
-The PHP bootcamp will allow one to access the basic technologies of the web.
+The PHP bootcamp allowed one access to basic technologies of the web.